Primary

 Anchor the band securely at a low point.
 Curl your heels toward your glutes while keeping your hips stable.
 Control the return phase—do not let the band snap your leg back.
 The band should be taut at the start position.

-Want Banded Leg Curl in your program?
+See where Banded Leg Curl fits in your weekly plan

 Anchor band low to sturdy object.